 THE MAZDA CX-3 is the segment leader when it comes to Small SUVs, with almost 3000 being sold in the first two months of 2017 alone.
-But there’s a new challenger in town, with Toyota launching the funky looking C-HR.
+But there’s a new challenger in town, with the funky looking Toyota C-HR.

 The C-HR is poised to give the Mazda a serious run for its money in the sales race, so we decided to pitch the pair against each other in a back-to-back showdown.